 2. Primary purpose or ancillary trade/ business

 A charity can be exempt from profits tax in respect of the profits from a trade/ business that contributes directly to an expressed object of the Charity (i.e. a primary purpose of the trade/ business) and/ or an ancillary trade/ business.
 In the revised Tax Guide, sample activities are enlisted to illustrate what may be exempted from profits tax.
 It is specifically mentioned in the revised Tax Guide that a Charity’s trading transactions would not be regarded as ancillary simply because its purpose is to raise funds for the Charity.

 The revised Tax Guide states that a Charity may invest in order to achieve a financial return so that it can further Charity’s objects and, normally, such an investment is expected to be made in a proper and prudent manner to yield best return within an acceptable level of risk.
 Also, the determination of whether the investments are of capital or revenue nature is a question of fact and degree.
 The investment mandate, pre-defined model portfolio and the “badges of trade” are all relevant factors to be considered.

 The guide clarifies that if a Charity’s property letting is not carried out in the course of the actual carrying out of its expressed objects, the rental income earned should be chargeable to profits tax.

-The IRD’s clarified views on what income is exempt from tax would have significant impact on some Charities.
+The IRD’s clarified views on what income is exempt from tax would have a significant impact on some Charities.
 We strongly recommend Charities to seek professional assistance to review their current tax position and consider if a restructuring is needed.
-This is not only for a Charity to preserve financial capabilities of deploying resources for charitable purposes, but to preserve its reputation.
+This is not only for a Charity to preserve the financial capabilities of deploying resources for charitable purposes but to preserve its reputation.